Pierre Daret

-Pierre Daret de Cazeneuve, a French portrait painter and engraver, was born in Paris in 1604.
+Pierre Daret de Cazeneuve (1604 – March 29, 1678) was a French portrait painter and engraver born in Paris.
 After receiving some instruction in engraving, he went to Rome to improve his skill, and spent a considerable time there.
 He was received into the Academy of Painting in 1663.

 He died at the château of La Luque, near Dax (Landes) in 1678.
 Mariette says that this artist began and finished his career with painting.
 He engraved upwards of four hundred plates, not without merit, but very deficient in taste and correctness of drawing.
-They are frequently marked and among them are the following: